-So, “Find Time To Exercise” is on the agenda this year to keep me in tip-top working condition.
+So, “Find Time To Exercise” is on the agenda next year to keep me in tip-top working condition.

 3. Give myself a pay rise:

-I actually did this towards the end of last year, when I completed a writing project.
+I actually did this towards the end of last year, when I completed a large writing project.

 I find the end of a project is an ideal time to reflect on what went particularly well and as a result, increase my fee for next time round.

-The previous project will often have thrown to light ideas for a new service package, so there will invariably be an opportunity to offer it to a new client, or suggest it as a retainer for a former one.
+Previous projects will also have thrown light on ideas for new service packages, giving you an opportunity to offer them to a new client, or suggest it as a retainer for existing clients.

-Are you taking time out to ensure you’re charging the fees you truly deserve?
+Are you taking time to ensure you’re charging the fees you truly deserve?

 4. Stay organised: